firminoneto11/bright-cities-todo/README.md

 <h2>Creating a task</h2>
 <p>When the 'New task' button is pressed, the user will be able to create a new task.
 There are a few things to notice:</p>

-- The task name can have a length up to 25 characters;
+- The task name field is not optional and can have a length up to 25 characters;
-- The task name is not optional;
-- The task's description is optional
+- The task's description is optional and it can have a length up to 255 characters;

 <p>Bellow we can see the process of creating a task.</p>